afni/afni_doc/afniandafni/gui_guide/afni_gui_image.rst

    * - * The slider below image lets you move between slices.
        * The number above the slider indicates the current displayed slice.
          (in this case 144)
-       * Left-click and drag to move past many slices.
+       * Leftclick and drag to move past many slices.
-       * Left-click ahead or behind to move 1 image at a time.
+       * Leftclick ahead or behind to move 1 image at a time.
        * Hold button click down to scroll continuously through slices.
-       * Middle-click in 'trough' to jump quickly to a given location.
+       * Middle click (option+left click on macOS if you set it up in XQuartz) in 'trough' to jump quickly to a given location.
        * Mouse scroll-wheel action when cursor is over image also changes slices.
+       * ctrl+click will jump to the start of end of the slices, depending on which side of slider you click.

      - .. image:: media/image_window_slider.png
           :width: 100%